Kinetic fractionation

 A naturally occurring example of non-biological kinetic fractionation occurs during the evaporation of seawater to form clouds under conditions in which some part of the transport is unidirectional, such as evaporation into very dry air.
-In this case, lighter water molecules (i.e., those with ^{16}O) evaporate slightly more easily than heavier water molecules with ^{18}O; this difference will be greater than it would be if the evaporation was taking place under equilibrium conditions (with bidirectional transport).
+In this case, lighter water molecules (molecules with ^{16}O) evaporate slightly more easily than heavier water molecules with ^{18}O; this difference will be greater than it would be if the evaporation was taking place under equilibrium conditions (with bidirectional transport).

-During this process the oxygen isotopes are fractionated: the clouds become enriched with ^{16}O, and the seawater becomes enriched in ^{18}O. Whereas equilibrium fractionation makes the vapor about 10 per mil (1%) depleted in ^{18}O relative to the liquid water, kinetic fractionation enhances this fractionation and often makes vapor that is about 15 per mil (1.5%) depleted.
+During this process the oxygen isotopes are fractionated: the clouds become enriched with ^{16}O, and the seawater becomes enriched in δ^{18}O. Whereas equilibrium fractionation makes the vapor about 10 per mil (10‰) depleted in δ^{18}O relative to the liquid water, kinetic fractionation enhances this fractionation and often makes vapor that is about 15 per mil (15‰) depleted.
 Condensation occurs almost exclusively by equilibrium processes, and so it enriches cloud droplets somewhat less than evaporation depletes the vapor.
 This explains part of the reason why rainwater is observed to be isotopically lighter than seawater.

 The heavy isotope of hydrogen in water, deuterium (^{2}H), is much less sensitive to kinetic fractionation than oxygen isotopes, relative to the very large equilibrium fractionation of deuterium.
-Therefore kinetic fractionation does not deplete ^{2}H nearly as much, in a relative sense, as ^{18}O. This gives rise to an excess of deuterium in vapor and rainfall, relative to seawater.
-The value of this "deuterium excess", as it is called, is about +10 per mil (1%) in most meteoric waters and its non-zero value is a direct manifestation of kinetic isotope fractionation.
+Therefore kinetic fractionation does not deplete δD nearly as much, in a relative sense, as δ^{18}O. This gives rise to an excess of deuterium in vapor and rainfall, relative to seawater.
+This results in a 'deuterium excess' (d) typically valued at +10 per mil (10‰) in most meteoric waters; its non-zero value is a direct manifestation of kinetic isotope fractionation.